OData/odataorg.github.io/_ecosys/consumers/NetCore2Blockly.md

  NetCore2Blockly is a way to interact with API via blocks of data .
 It is easy to integrate in any .NET Core 3+ project.

- It can interact with either local OData endpoints, either with remote OData endpoints.
+ It can interact with either local or remote OData endpoints.

  See a demo at https://netcoreblockly.herokuapp.com/ .